WillemW-01/hons-project/README.md

 - `input_file` is a text file containing a list of EC numbers.
 These EC numbers can be in between other text as they are extracted using regex.
 - `job_name` is appended to every file produced in the output.
 - `reaction_file` is an optional file listing constraining the reactions that will be used for the output.
 These reactions must be KEGG REACTION identifiers (Rxxxxx).
+It is also expected that these reactions appear in the reactions catalysed by the enzymes listed in the input file.

 ## Output